datduong/simulated-annealing-to-color-a-planar-graph/README.md

 It has been proven that this coloring scheme exists (with at least 4 colors) for any planar graph.
 This code provides an example of this case, and conducts a simulated annealing optimization procedure to find the coloring scheme.

 In general, such coloring scheme may not exist for any arbitrary graph.
-However, this code provides a backbone such that you can attain a near optimal coloring scheme for any graph (easy modification to the code is required).
+However, this code provides a backbone such that you can attain a good enough coloring scheme for any graph (easy modification to the code is required).

 # library